Pre-Arbitration Explained for Mastercard & Visa

 How Does Pre-Arbitration Impact the Chargeback-to-Transaction Ratio?

-As a result, it’s common for merchants to think of these pre-arbitration cases as a second chargeback — the cardholder challenges the same transaction a second time.
+It’s common for merchants to think of pre-arbitration cases as a second chargeback — the cardholder challenges the same transaction a second time.

 How Does Mastercard Use Pre-Arbitration?